The Mercury (Hobart)

 The Mercury is a daily newspaper, published in Hobart, Tasmania.
 The weekend issues of the paper are called Mercury on Saturday and Sunday Tasmanian.

-Explore political cartoons in Behind the Lines exhibitions online.
+Hear audio descriptions of political cartoons from Behind the Lines exhibitions.

 A 1937 referendum asked Australians if the Commonwealth should regulate air travel.